Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 It Will be covered in other section.

-🌕 You are a rising star, now you knew function .
+🌕 You are a rising star, now you know function.
 Now, you are super charged with the power of functions.
 You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.